mimblewimble/grin/doc/build.md

 For a basic example simulating a single node network, create a directory called 'node1' and change your working directory to it.
 You'll use this directory to run a wallet and create a new blockchain via a server running in mining mode.

 Before running your mining server, a wallet server needs to be set up and listening so that the mining server knows where to send mining rewards.
-Do this from the first node directory with the following command:
+Do this from the first node directory with the following commands:

+	node1$ grin wallet init
 	node1$ grin wallet -p "password" receive

+See [wallet](wallet.md) for more info on the various Grin wallet commands and options.

 This will create a wallet server listening on the default port 13416 with the password "password".
 Next, in another terminal window in the 'node1' directory, run a full mining node with the following command:

 	node1$ grin server -m run

 This creates a new .grin database directory in the current directory, and begins mining new blocks (with no transactions, for now).
-Note this starts two services listening on two default ports, port 13414 for the peer-to-peer (P2P) service which keeps all nodes synchronised, and 13413 for the Rest API service used to verify transactions and post new transactions to the pool (for example).
+Note this starts two services listening on two default ports, port 13414 for the peer-to-peer (P2P) service which keeps all nodes synchronized, and 13413 for the Rest API service used to verify transactions and post new transactions to the pool (for example).
 These ports can be configured via command line switches, or via a grin.toml file in the working directory.

 Let the mining server find a few blocks, then stop (just ctrl-c) the mining server and the wallet server.
 You'll notice grin has created a database directory (.grin) in which the blockchain and peer data is stored.
 There should also be a wallet.dat file in the current directory, which contains a few coinbase mining rewards created each time the server mines a new block.

 ## Advanced Example

 The following outlines a more advanced example simulating a multi-server network with transactions being posted.

 For the sake of example, we're going to run three nodes with varying setups.
 Create two more directories beside your node1 directory, called node2 and node3.
 If you want to clear data from your previous run (or anytime you want to reset the blockchain and all peer data) just delete the wallet.dat file in the server1 directory and run rm -rf .grin to remove grin's database.